The medicines used to prevent a stroke are called anticoagulants. These help to stop blood clots forming in your blood vessels.

 Taking warfarin has a risk of bleeding and the dose of warfarin needs to be checked regularly.
 Therefore you will need to have regular blood tests if you are taking warfarin.
 If severe bleeding does happen, an injection of vitamin K will help to stop the effect of warfarin and so help to stop the bleeding.

 The newer medicines (dabigatran, apixaban, rivaroxaban and edoxaban) also increase the risk of bleeding.
 However, they do not increase the risk of bleeding into the brain (intracranial haemorrhage) by nearly as much as warfarin.
 You will not need to have regular blood tests or change the dose of medicine you are taking with the newer medicines.

 - Apixaban, rivaroxaban and edoxaban currently have no treatment to stop the effect of these medicines if you do have severe bleeding.

-- Apixaban and rivaroxaban do not stay in your body for as long as warfarin does.
+- The newer agents do not stay in your body for as long as warfarin does.
 This means that any problem with bleeding disappears more quickly - usually in 12-24 hours.

 An operation can be used to reduce the risk of stroke for people with AF.
 The operation is called left atrial appendage occlusion and closes a pouch in the heart, called the left atrial appendage.